Meet The Vegan Fishmongers: The Rising Tide of Plant-Based Seafood

 Vegan Zeastar’s entire sashimi line is tapioca starch-based, with flax and rapeseed oil other key ingredients.
 “We’re not only using tapioca starch because it helps us get the right structure for the sashimi, but also because it’s free of common allergies in contrast to soy and wheat alternatives,” explains Menge.
 For its other seafood alternatives, non-GMO soy protein comes into play.

-Lily’s Vegan Pantry takes a different route, centring most of its seafood line on konjac flour.
+Lily’s Vegan Pantry takes a different route, centering most of its seafood line on konjac flour.
 A root vegetable grown around Asia, Lily says that apart from mimicking the taste and texture of seafood, konjac is low in fat and high in fibre.
 That brings many health benefits, including lower cholesterol and blood glucose levels.

 The best plant-based seafood brands — and the future